CW3E/MET-tools/Grid-Stat/README.md

  * NBRHD_WDTH &ndash; the neighborhood width to be used for computing [neighborhood statistics](https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html#neighborhood-methods) in Grid-Stat.
 Note: the GridStatConfigTemplate defaults to square neighborhoods, though this setting can be changed there.
+This workflow always computes neighborhood statistics using the StageIV grid, so that NBHD_WDTH corresponds to the number of grid points to compute, e.g., the FSS in 4km grid spaces.
  * BTSTRP &ndash; the number of iterations that will be used for resampling to generate bootsrap confidence intervals.
 Note: this is computationally expensive should be turned off (set to 0) to speed up rapid diagnostics.